internetWei/LLDynamicLaunchScreen/README.md

 Installation
 ==============
 ### CocoaPods
-1. Update cocoapods to the latest version.
-2. Add pod 'LLDynamicLaunchScreen' to your Podfile.
+1. Add pod 'LLDynamicLaunchScreen' to your Podfile.
-3. Run pod install or pod update.
+2. Run pod install --repo-update.
-4. Import <LLDynamicLaunchScreen/LLDynamicLaunchScreen.h>.
+3. Import <LLDynamicLaunchScreen/LLDynamicLaunchScreen.h>.

 ### Manually
 1. Download all the files in the LLDynamicLaunchScreen subdirectory.